-Figure 3-1 (on page 13) shows the structure of a typical Formatted Data Object.
+Figure 3-1 shows the structure of a typical Formatted Data Object.
 FD:OCA is concerned with the contents of the Descriptor and Data Structured Fields.
 The Structured Field Introducers or any bracketing constructs may be different in different surrounding architectures; they are not addressed by FD:OCA.